dellacortelab/t4ss/README.md

 The `martinize.sh` script renames the `.itp` files, but it doesn't change the [ moleculename ] inside the itp itself, which needs to be done separately.
 I should probably just put it into the same script, but right now there is a rename.sh script to do that.

+EDIT:
+It also seems that martinize doesn't like when the chain identifier is two letters.
+I thought I did that before, but now it's not working.
+Use obabel to quickly rewrite chain identifiers.

+IMPORTANT:
+martinize includes the dssp sequence in the .itp files it creates.
+This can be a problem for longer chains, as the sequence can be longer than 4096 characters.
+This will break some parsers (eg. insane.py), so simply delete the line from the .itp.

 # Putting together Full Structure
 Open Babel can be used to concat all the cg models together.
 Move all models into new directory, then run: